ZhichengChen/cordova-plugin-dialogs/README.md

 -->
 # Fork changed

-Add prompt password capability for iOS, Displays a native password dialog box that is more customizable than the browser's prompt function.
+Add prompt password capability for iOS and Android, Displays a native password dialog box that is more customizable than the browser's prompt function.

 # org.apache.cordova.dialogs